TradeIdeasPhilip/divide-by-zero/README.md

 Last year I made a [video](https://www.youtube.com/watch?v=aZTTa00VEcQ).
 I like the result.
-But I think I get more results for my effort in the document.
+But I get more results for my effort in the document.

 With the document I can fret over every detail.
 I can easily make small changes.